It wasn't supposed to be like this, not for Paul Corry. The Dubliner had high hopes for his return home.

-“I’m putting a lot of hours in with the same people, there’s only so many conversations you can have with one person before the days become quite receptive and start to drag.
+“I’m putting a lot of hours in with the same people, there’s only so many conversations you can have with one person before the days become quite repetitive and start to drag.

 “You do become an introvert - you have to - you focus on yourself more so than the team, you don't spend as much time with the teammates as you’d like to.”